toonechi/Python-Projects/README.md

 PROJECT1- TREASURE ISLAND.
 This is an adventure game that i call Treasure Island.
 Basically, your chances of survival and finding the treasure during the hunt solely depends on the choices you make.

+PROJECT 2 - ROCK, PAPER, SCISSORS
+This project was designed to emulate the popular Rock, Paper, Scissors game.
+Enjoy!!

 Good luck!!!